...

 Secondary and Post-Secondary Education in Spain

-Bachillerato: A voluntary educational level post-basic schooling, aimed at students planning to pursue higher education.
+Bachillerato: This level of post-basic schooling is optional, mostly designed for students planning to pursue higher education.
 It offers specialization in sciences or humanities and culminates with a university entrance exam.

 Vocational Training: Secondary vocational education is a significant part of the Spanish system, offering various specializations with an emphasis on practical training.